How to watch golf in Australia: PGA Tour, Europe, the majors and more

 From the fairway to the bunker, golf offers some of sport's biggest names and best moments.
 Where should you tee off?

 Updated .
 What changed?

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 If you're a fan of golf, you'll know that there is usually a tournament being staged somewhere in the world.
 Like virtually all professional sport, the world's golfing tours were halted by the coronavirus pandemic.
 But with the players now teeing it up again, where can you watch it?

-All eight of the Fox Sports channels, two ESPN channels, and three beIN Sports channels are available through Foxtel directly (either view Foxtel Now or Foxtel IQ) or through the new streaming service Kayo.
+The most comprehensive golf broadcaster in Australia is Kayo Sports.
+All of the Fox Sports channels, two ESPN channels and three beIN Sports channels are available through Foxtel directly (Foxtel iQ or Foxtel Now) or through streaming service Kayo.

-2019 Australian Golf TV Schedule
+2020 Australian Golf TV Schedule